by Admiral James “Sandy” Winnefeld, SAFE Project Co-Founder

-Last year, SAFE Project and the creators of the Deterra® Drug Deactivation and Disposal System partnered on two campaigns to distribute free Deterra Pouches to homes across the country, ensuring access to safe, permanent and environmentally sound drug disposal for thousands of Americans during the COVID-19 pandemic.
-As a result of the combined efforts of the two Gone for Good™ at-home medication disposal campaigns, we gave away nearly 25,000 Deterra Pouches, enough to destroy over 2 million unwanted pills.
+In 2020, SAFE Project and the creators of the Deterra® Drug Deactivation and Disposal System partnered to distribute free at-home disposal pouches to homes across the country, ensuring access to safe, permanent and environmentally-sound drug disposal for thousands of Americans during the COVID-19 pandemic.
+As a result of the combined efforts of the three Gone for Good® at-home medication disposal campaigns, more than 45,000 Deterra Pouches have been distributed – enough to destroy nearly 4 million pills.

 Partners in Prevention